 Italian-Style Roast Chicken with Parmesan-Crusted Bread

-Taking all the beloved ripe Italian flavours of garlic, tomato, olive oil, parmesan, basil, and lemon and roasting them with a butterflied chicken is always a winning dish.
-Not only is it a simple one-course meal, but the classic side dishes of pasta, potatoes or rice are tossed aside, and instead the succulent ingredients are piled on top of a cheesy, Parmesan-crusted slice of toasted bread.
+Roasting a butterflied chicken with all the classic Italian flavours of garlic, tomato, olive oil, Parmesan, basil and lemon always makes for a winning dish.
+It’s a simple one-course meal and the classic side dishes of pasta, potatoes or rice can be left out.
+Instead, the succulent ingredients are piled onto a slice of toasted bread with a Parmesan crust.

 Parmesan Crusted Bread to Soak up Delicious Roasting Pan Juices

-Lay the toast on a plate, top with sliced chicken, pour over the roasting tray juices, and finish with more grated Parmesan, olive oil, lemon and herbs.
-Feel free to add a touch of chilli if you like a kick.
-The toast soaks up all the bold flavours, making every mouthful irresistibly moreish.
+Arrange the toast on a plate, top with sliced chicken and pour over the juices from the roasting tray.
+Finish with more grated Parmesan, a drizzle of olive oil, lemon juice and herbs.
+If you like a kick, feel free to add a touch of chilli.
+The toast will soak up all the bold flavours, making every mouthful irresistibly moreish.
 Serve with a chilled glass of wine and enjoy!

 Roast Chicken on Parmesan Crusted Toast